RRResident/ES6-plus-features/ES6.md

 }
 ```

-Classes can inherit from other classes with the `extends` keyword, it also offers easy access to its base class constructor with `super()`, and methods like `toString()`.
+Classes can inherit properties from other classes with the `extends` keyword, it also offers easy access to its base class constructor with `super()`, and methods like `toString()`.
 You can also declare static methods with the `static` keyword.
 You can also set getters and setters directly within the class.

 ```javascript
 class Phone {